 They were also able to reduce their operating expenses and improve their profit margin as well.
 As you can see, the numbers are very impressive.
 Just as an FYI, these are the latest numbers available on Lendermarket’s website regarding their audited financial reports as of February 2022.

-Lendermarket offers a flat rate of 14% on all loans (Increased from 12% starting 17/03/2020).
+Lendermarket offers rates between 12% and 14% on all loans (Increased from 12% starting 17/03/2020).
 Creditstar loans on Mintos are listed with rates between 8.5% and 11%.
 So, if you invest through Lendermarket, you will get a much better rate here vs Mintos.
 I have started to appreciate platforms that offer flat rates like Swaper and ViaInvest, especially with the recent drop in rates on Mintos.
 At least with these platforms, you know the rate you will get, and that is more dependable long term.

 Creditstar Group subsidiaries provide short-term loans between 50EUR and 5,000EUR to its customers, with repayment terms between five days to six years.
 Then, these loans are listed on the Lendermarket platform that investors can buy.
 In the screenshot below, you can see the performance of Creditstar’s loans on Mintos.